 In 1944 and with the collaboration of Colin MacLeod and Maclyn McCarty, Avery demonstrated that Griffith’s transforming principle was DNA: the transformation persisted even when the bacterial extracts were treated with enzymes that broke down the proteins, while it disappeared when the DNA was degraded.

+That paper, published on February 1, 1944, was the first scientific and rigorous evidence that it is DNA (not proteins), the molecule that carries genetic information.
 Despite the magnitude of the achievement, Avery’s new study also did not receive immediate applause.
 Once again, it was ahead of its time: the inertia that assigned genetic inheritance to proteins was still very powerful, and the Canadian/American researcher himself always refrained from extrapolating his results as a universal property of the genes.
 In the early 1950s, first Alfred Hershey and Martha Chase, and then James Watson, Francis Crick and their collaborators, sealed the role of DNA as the location of genes.
 Avery lived to see this, but in 1955 liver cancer left him definitively without Nobel recognition.

 Interestingly, Avery received 38 nominations for the Nobel Prizes in Chemistry and Medicine between the 1930s and 1950s, initially for his discoveries in immunochemistry and later for his identification of the transformative principle, as reflected in the online archive of the prizes.
 But apparently someone on the Nobel Committee was obstinate in denying that genes were made of anything other than proteins.